elig/aws-sdk-php/README.md

 [![codecov](https://codecov.io/gh/aws/aws-sdk-php/branch/master/graph/badge.svg)](https://codecov.io/gh/aws/aws-sdk-php)

-The **AWS SDK for PHP** makes it easy for developers to access [Amazon Web Services][aws] in their PHP code, and build robust applications and software using services like Amazon S3, Amazon DynamoDB, Amazon Glacier, etc. You can get started in minutes by [installing the SDK through Composer][docs-installation] or by downloading a single zip or phar file from our [latest release][latest-release].
+The **AWS SDK for PHP** makes it easy for developers to access [Amazon Web Services][aws] in their PHP code, and build robust applications and software test using services like Amazon S3, Amazon DynamoDB, Amazon Glacier, etc. You can get started in minutes by [installing the SDK through Composer][docs-installation] or by downloading a single zip or phar file from our [latest release][latest-release].